If you've been keeping up with beauty and skincare trends, you've probably come across vitamin A as one of the latest antiaging buzzwords.

 There are more than 600 types of carotenoids, but the most common type of proformed vitamin A is beta carotene.
 Other examples include lycopene, lutein, and zeaxanthin.

 Carotenoids may be obtained in our diets through plant-based sources like fruits and vegetables.
 Beta carotene is also the most common form of vitamin A supplement available, and you will often find carotenoids in topical skin care products too.

 Vitamin A is essential for the healthy development of various types of tissues, including bones, teeth, mucus membranes, and the dermis.
 It is also important for your eyes, fertility, and immune system, and research suggests that vitamin A can even be effective in reducing the risk of cancer.1

 It is particularly important in the process of skin cell turnover.
 Vitamin A works on both the epidermis and dermis to encourage new skin cells to form and thus protect your precious collagen levels.
-This process is essential to radiant, clear skin and it can aid in reducing the appearance of fine lines and wrinkles.
+This process is essential to radiant, clear skin and it can aid in improving skin elasticity and reducing the appearance of fine lines and wrinkles.

 So how do we know if we are getting enough of this good stuff?

 According to the US Food and Drug Administration (FDA), the recommended daily intake of vitamin A is 700 mcg for women and 900 mcg for men.
 Pregnant women should aim for 770 mcg per day, while someone who is breastfeeding will need 1,300 mcg.2